lolilo/Javascript3/README.md

 @app.route('/', methods=['POST'])
 def index_post():
+    # create a new list
     list_name = request.form.get('todo_list_name')
     todo_lists.insert(dict(list_name=list_name))

+    # return all of the lists (including our new one)
     results = todo_lists.all()
     lists = [l for l in results]
     return render_template("todo_list_partial.html", lists=lists)